robinrob/rsmithio/_posts/2015-08-29-learn-regex-or-regret-it.md

 ---
 layout:     post
-title:      "Learn Regex or Regret It"
+title:      Learn Regex or Regret It
-subtitle:   "My view on the fun of learning how to use Regular Expressions"
+subtitle:   My view on the fun of learning how to use Regular Expressions
 date:       2015-08-29
-type:       "Blog Post"
+type:       Blog Post
 ---

 Do you like challenging logic puzzles?
 Games that give you a set of root principles then offer up increasingly hard